Spanish colonization of the Americas: Chile

 Chile was explored by Spaniards based in Peru, where Spaniards found the fertile soil and mild climate attractive.
 The Mapuche people of Chile, whom the Spaniards called Araucanians, resisted fiercely.
 The Spanish did establish the settlement of Chile in 1541, founded by Pedro de Valdivia.

 Southward colonization by the Spanish in Chile halted after the conquest of Chiloé Archipelago in 1567.
-This is thought to have been the result of an increasingly harsh climate to the south, and the lack of a populous and sedentary indigenous population to settle among for the Spanish in the fjords and channels of Patagonia.
+This is thought to have been the result of an increasingly harsh climate to the south, and the lack of a populous and sedentary indigenous population to settle among for the Spaniards in the fjords and channels of Patagonia.
 South of the Bío-Bío River the Mapuche successfully reversed colonization with the Destruction of the Seven Cities in 1599–1604.
 This Mapuche victory laid the foundation for the establishment of a Spanish-Mapuche frontier called La Frontera.
 Within this frontier the city of Concepción assumed the role of "military capital" of Spanish-ruled Chile.
 With a hostile indigenous population, no obvious mineral or other exploitable resources, and little strategic value, Chile was a fringe area of colonial Spanish America, hemmed in geographically by the Andes to the east, Pacific Ocean to the west, and indigenous to the south.